Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 You can book a tour of the cathedral, or once inside the cathedral, you can download the St Magnus App, which contains audio descriptions, images and videos (remember to bring your earphones).

 If you don’t want to do either of those, and you enjoy a good treasure hunt, grab the ” Graffiti, Carvings and Inscriptions in St Magnus Cathedral‘ leaflet, either in the cathedral itself or in the visitor centre.

-You’ll find a map in the leaflet detailing interesting marks and writings in various places inside the cathedral.
+The leaflet includes a map detailing interesting marks and writings in various places inside the cathedral.
 We had a lot of fun hunting down the different markings and learning what they might have meant.

 Fork like marking on the wall in St Magnus Cathedral